lwindolf/gedit-shellcheck/README.md

 Requirements
 ------------

-This plugin is for Gedit 3 and is **not compatible with Gedit 2**.
-It requires ShellCheck being installed.
+Requires Gedit 3.14+ and ShellCheck being installed.
 On Debian-based distros install it using

 ```
 apt install shellcheck